emberjs/rfcs/text/0649-deprecation-staging.md

     (by calling `deprecate()` in app code), the top level key is still called `addons`.
     The reasoning is that _most_ of the time, Ember does not need to know about deprecations from applications, as it needs no build-time signaling.
-These deprecations will always be displayed and treated as if they are at the required stage.
+These deprecations will always be displayed and treated as if they are at the `enabled` stage.
 Because there is no compliance config, they will not be promoted to runtime assertions.

 ### AddonDeprecationConfig